Mount Pleasant, South Carolina Therapists

 Losing one’s home and possessions or the death of a loved one in an event like that can be very difficult for people to cope with.
 Traumatic events, poverty, homelessness, stress, and an unhealthy lifestyle can negatively affect one’s mental health.
 Luckily, there are resources out there to help residents of Mount Pleasant to find treatment for their mental health concerns.

 Mental Health Concerns in Mount Pleasant

 South Carolina ranks very poorly on providing sufficient care to its mentally ill citizens.
-Overall, the state ranks 49th in that nation on how much access to care is available.
-One of the measures used that Mental Health in America used to determine these rankings indicates that South Carolina was the worst state at providing treatment for youths with severe depression with only 12.2 percent receiving care.
-These statistics reveal that there are a lot of mentally ill adults, adolescents, and children in South Carolina, including Mount Pleasant, that are not being helped.
+Overall, the state ranks 49th in the nation on how much access to care is available.
+One of the measures that Mental Health in America used to determine these rankings indicates that South Carolina was the worst state at providing treatment for youths with severe depression with only 12.2% receiving care.
+These statistics reveal that there are a lot of mentally ill adults, adolescents, and children in South Carolina, including Mount Pleasant, who are not being helped.

-While there are many personal factors that prevent people from getting help such as avoiding treatment because of the stigma behind mental illness, South Carolina is experiencing a shortage of mental health providers within the state.
-In South Carolina there is only one mental health provider per every 640 residents.
-Additionally, finances assistance can be huge contributor to whether someone seeks treatment or not.
-In Mount Pleasant, 6.8 percent of residents under 65 years old do not have health insurance which means these individuals likely are not receiving help with their mental health concerns if they have any.
+While many personal factors prevent people from getting help such as avoiding treatment because of the stigma behind mental illness, South Carolina is experiencing a shortage of mental health providers within the state.
+In South Carolina, there is only one mental health provider per every 640 residents.
+Additionally, financial assistance can be a huge contributor to whether someone seeks treatment or not.
+In Mount Pleasant, 6.8% of residents under 65 years old do not have health insurance which means these individuals likely are not receiving help with their mental health concerns if they have any.

 Homelessness and Incarceration of the Mentally Ill